-We often think of teenagers when we hear the words “peer pressure”.
-That’s appropriate because those developmental years lend themselves to trying to “fit in” and “belong”.
+Peer pressure occurs when you’re influenced to adopt views, beliefs, goals, or behaviors of those in your peer group.
+We often think of teenagers when we hear the words “peer pressure.”
+That’s appropriate because those developmental years lend themselves to trying to belong and fit in.

 Don’t give up your identity; that’s what makes you unique.

-Don’t ever believe that “where you came from” determines where you can go!
+Don’t ever believe that where you came from determines where you can go!

-Don’t forget that, just like in high school, adults can be bullies too.
-Don’t be one and don’t be intimidated by one.
+Don’t forget that, just like in high school, adults can be bullies too; don’t be one, and don’t be intimidated by one.